 Finally, Hypotheses 4 suggested that firm-level technology absorption has a significant influence on entrepreneurship in each post-communist economy that has lower levels of corruption.
-The results were contrary to the study's expectations as the coefficient regression was significant with a negative sign ($\beta = -1.163$; p < 0.05) in Model 1 and not significant in Model 2.
+The results were contrary to the study's expectations as the coefficient regression was significant with a negative sign in Model 1 and significant ( $\beta$ = -1.363; p < 0.05) with a negative sign in Model 2.
 Although not what we predicted, the previous results could suggest that new business activities in post-communist economies that have lower levels of corruption are still not technology-based and characterised by imitative entrepreneurship.
 In this regard, entrepreneurs in post-communist countries tend to copy technologies from developed economies to expand their economy of scale (Acs, 2006; Minniti and Lévesque, 2010).
 Entrepreneurs are, therefore, less likely to invest in R&D, even though imitative entrepreneurship is significant to economic growth.
 This is especially true in the case of emerging economies, as they increase competition and product availability when the revenues to R&D expenditure are low (Minniti and Levesque, 2010).